dougeby/IntuneDocs/intune/android-zebra-mx-overview.md

 To update the MX-specific configuration of a Zebra device, you can:

 - Create an updated StageNow XML file, edit the existing Intune MX profile, and upload the new StageNow XML file.
-This new file overwrites the previous policy in the profile, replacing the previous configuration.
+This new file overwrites the previous policy in the profile, and replaces the previous configuration.
-- Create a new StageNow XML file that configures different settings, create a new Intune MX profile, upload the new StageNow XML file and assign it to the same group.
+- Create a new StageNow XML file that configures different settings, create a new Intune MX profile, upload the new StageNow XML file, and assign it to the same group.
 Multiple profiles are deployed.
-If the new profile configures settings that are already present in the existing profiles, conflicts will occur.
+If the new profile configures settings that already exist in existing profiles, conflicts will occur.

 ## Next steps